-- variety of different ways to approach both challenges and opportunities.
-Set a constructive tone, and ensure the goals you are driving toward are clear.
+- → Learn when and how to interrupt bias when it is directed toward you and others by engaging in role-playing scenarios with others.
+Advocates with dominant and/or agent identities can play an important role by acting as an ally.
+Interrupting bias, prejudice, and harassment can have a profound impact. - → Develop conflict fluency.
+Remember your goal throughout a situation, and focus on determining what it will take to manage the conflict rather than being right.
+When respective goals and multiple perspectives are understood, you are more likely to come up with different ways to approach both challenges and opportunities.
 Increase your capacity to sit with discomfort, and continually check your assumptions. - → Learn how to frame bias interventions as constructive opportunities.
 Aim to respond without embarrassing the person you are questioning and without damaging your own reputation or relationships in the group.
-By assuming the best intentions of everyone involved, you can act clearly without judgment and use the evidence available to support gentle but direct observations, questions, and suggestions. - → Experiment with and assess bias interventions in order to improve both individual effectiveness and team effectiveness.
+By assuming the best intentions of everyone involved, you can act clearly, without judgment, and use the evidence available to support gentle but direct observations, questions, and suggestions. - → Experiment with and assess bias interventions in order to improve both individual effectiveness and team effectiveness.
 Observe and discuss how the intervention felt, what worked, and what you want to try differently.
 Develop an apology protocol to establish an agreed-upon way for receiving feedback and making amends.